FranciscoOrdonez/PokerPython/README.md

 # PokerPython
 POKER GAME with Python

 How to make a Python program to determine the winner given two set of cards per the following:   In a card game poker a hand consist of five cards that are ranked from lowest to highest in the following order:

 1.	high card: highest card value
 2.	one pair: two cards of the same value
 3.	two pairs: two different pairs
 4.	three of a kind: three cards of same value
 5.	straight: all cards consecutive value 6: flush: all cards of same suit 7: full house: three of a kind(same value) and a pair.
-6.	four of a kind: four cards of the same value
+6.	four of a kind: four cards of the same value.
-7.	straight flush: all cards consecutive value same suit
+7.	straight flush: all cards consecutive value same suit.
-8.	royal flash: ten, jack, queen, king, ace same suit The cards are value: 2,3,4,5,6,7,8,9,10,Jack,Queen,King,Ace Cards are suited as : (S)Spade, (H)Hearts, (D)diamonds, (C)clubs The games have a value depending on:
+8.	royal flash: ten, jack, queen, king, ace same suit.
+The cards are value: 2,3,4,5,6,7,8,9,10,Jack,Queen,King,Ace.
+Cards are suited as : (S)Spade, (H)Hearts, (D)diamonds, (C)clubs.
+The games have a value depending on:
 Hand = {"nothing":1, "onePair":2, "twoPairs":3,"threeKind": 4, "Straight":5,
 #"Flush":6,"FullHouse":7,"FourKind":8,"StraightFlush":9,"RoyalFlush":10}, being the highest “RoyalFlush’ with 10, and the lowest “nothing” with 1.